Simulation Based Network Structure Inference Constrained by Observed Spike Trains: SIMBADNESTICOST ANR-22-CE45-0027

 - Antonio Galves, Eva Löcherbach and Christophe Pouzat (2024) Probabilistic Spiking Neuronal Nets.
 Neuromathematics for the Computer Era, Springer, book series: Lecture Notes on Mathematical Modelling in the Life Sciences.
 The companion website describes and documents the codes simulating the models introduced in the book.

-- Morgan André, Christophe Pouzat (2024) A Quasi-Stationary Approach to Metastability in a System of Spiking Neurons with Synaptic Plasticity,
+- Morgan André, Christophe Pouzat (2025) A Quasi-Stationary Approach to Metastability in a System of Spiking Neurons with Synaptic Plasticity, Mathematical Neuroscience and Applications 4, DOI: 10.46298/mna.7668; the associated simulation and analysis codes are available from the following

 repository: Metastability in a System of Spiking Neurons with Synaptic Plasticity.